InfuseAI/primehub-site/docs/references/dotenv.md

 --- | ---
 `PRIMEHUB_FEATURE_USER_PORTAL` | If the user portal is enabled.
 Deprecated because it is enabled by default and cannot set it to false.
 `PH_DOMAIN`| parent domain name for this installation. (e.g. `example.com`).
 Deprecated because user portal is enabled by default.
 `PH_SCHEME`| http or https.
-Deprecated because user portal is enabled by default.
+Deprecated because the user portal is enabled by default.
 `PH_PORT`| port.
-Deprecated because user portal is enabled by default.
+Deprecated because the user portal is enabled by default.
 `ADMIN_UI_CLIENT_SECRET` | The secret of keycloak client `admin-ui`.
-Deprecated because bootstrap script would get it from keycloak and put it to secret.
+Deprecated because the bootstrap script would get it from keycloak and put it to secret.
 `HUB_CLIENT_SECRET` | The secret of keycloak client `jupyterhub`.
-Deprecated because bootstrap script would get it from keycloak and put it to secret.
+Deprecated because the bootstrap script would get it from keycloak and put it to secret.